vasilisp/lingograph/README.md

 ### Pipeline

-A **Pipeline** represents the overall structure for processing history and generating responses.
+A **pipeline** represents the overall structure for processing history and generating responses.
 Pipelines are built from actors and composed using
 combinators: